Skip to content

 • Cold showers

 According to Harvard Health, only about 10% of alcohol leaves your body through urine, breath, and sweat.
-The other 90% must be metabolized by your liver, and there's no reliable way to meaningfully speed up this process.
+The other 90% must be metabolized by your liver, and there is no reliable way to meaningfully speed up this process.

 How Long Does Alcohol Stay in Your System?